 The Kindermusik Chime Balls are one of our favourite instruments, for both babies and adults alike!
 When your baby plays with the Chime Ball they experience tactile and auditory stimulation (the beautiful chime within the ball), and their play helps them along the path to developing cause and effect, eye-coordination and sound localisation.
 All while they are having fun!

 Action Schemes and Symbolic Play

 Babies learn about different objects by manipulating them.
 Each baby has their own set of “action schemes” that they use to try and understand the world around them.
 Some common action schemes include mouthing, shaking, throwing, dropping, hitting, slapping and reaching.

 Sensory Play at Home: You don’t need an array of expensive toys or musical instruments.
 Play with your baby using everyday objects – get out the pots, pans, plastic utensils and fabric scraps and enjoy some sensory play together!

 While your baby explores, observe for some of their natural action schemes – do they put everything in her mouth first?
 Do they like to shake or tap new objects?
-Watch as they learns about cause and effect—or what happens when they manipulates an object in a certain way.
+Watch as they learn about cause and effect—or what happens when they manipulate an object in a certain way.
 “When I pull on this magazine, it tears.”
 “When I tap on this pot, it makes lots of noise!”
 “When I pull the shoestring, the whole shoe moves.”
 Provide baby-safe objects for your child to explore, and be prepared for lots of repetition—remember the importance of repetition to learning!